 Lisa Marie Rogali

-Ms. Rogali is quickly establishing herself as a versatile performer of opera, musical theater and concert music.
-This past spring, she graduated from the University of Cincinnati’s College-Conservatory of Music, where she was last seen singing the role of Lauretta in Gianni Schicchi.
-This past summer, she covered Euridice in Orfeo ed Euridice with Opera Theatre of St. Louis as a Gerdine Young Artist.
-In 2017, she was a Studio Artist with Opera Saratoga where she sang Fatmé in André Grétry’s Zémire et Azor.
-Other favorite credits include: Elle in La voix humaine, Musetta in La Bohème, Blanche de la force in Dialogues of the Carmelites (Penn State Opera Theatre), Eliza Doolittle in My Fair Lady, Cosette in Les Misérables (Fuse Productions) and Louise in Gypsy (The State Theatre.)
+In her first year as a Gerdine Young Artist, she covered Euridice in Orfeo ed Euridice with Opera Theatre of St. Louis.
+The previous year, she was a studio artist with Opera Saratoga where she sang the role of Fatmé in Zémire et Azor.
+Other favorite credits include: Lauretta in Gianni Schicchi (University of Cincinnati College-Conservatory of Music), Elle in La voix humaine, Musetta in La Bohème, Blanche de la force in Dialogues of the Carmelites (Penn State Opera Theatre), Eliza Doolittle in My Fair Lady, Cosette in Les Misérables (Fuse Productions) and Louise in Gypsy (The State Theatre.)

 On the concert stage, Lisa has been a featured soloist in Handel’s Messiah with The Pennsylvania Centre Orchestra, Mozart’s Mass in C minor with the Penn State Chamber Orchestra, Fly to Paradise in Eric Whitacre’s Virtual Choir, and more.